cmems-arcticbliss/lu-simulator/misc_tools/make_rstmask/README.md

 This text file is shared in the current directory.

 ## 3. Create a masked copy of the restart file
-Create a copy of the restart file  where each variable will be replaced by its mask according to the text file as an argument that lists the variables for each mask type.
+Create a copy of the restart file  where each variable will be replaced by its mask.
+The corresponding mask   is  read from a separate NetCDF file, and the corresponding mask type for each variable is determined based on information  read from a text file that can be prepared manually or using the `sortvarsrst.py` script.
+If some variables from the restart file are not listed in the text file and if dimension larger than 2, the values are replaced by ones where the variable is not zero and by zeroes elsewhere (i.e. poor man's mask).
 Usage:
 ```
 # load python with xarray (on jean jay: module load climate_science)